NWACus/avy/docs/deploying-app.md

 Once updates have been tested and verified, you will repeat the exact same process done in step 1, but instead you will be working with the "release" branch.

+When publishing a new build version, a new app submission to both stores will be required.
+This step is manual and needs to be done once the github action completes.
+You will need to navigate to Apple and Android stores to complete the submission for review, review usually takes about 1-2 days on average.

 ## Logs and Monitoring

 We have Sentry sending alerts to Slack for the following two cases: